Mark Lawrence Zeidel, MD

 Associate Director, Internal Medicine Training Program

 Dr. Tess is a hospitalist in the Division of General Medicine and Primary Care in the Department of Medicine at Beth Israel Deaconess Medical Center.
 She attended Brown University in Providence, Rhode Island, where she received a Sc.
 B. in chemistry.
 She attended medical school at Washington University School of Medicine in St. Louis and subsequently completed her internship and residency at Beth Israel Deaconess Medical Center.
-As a hospitalist, Dr. Tess currently teaches on the medical wards for the majority of the year and is Director of Education for the Hospital Medicine Program.
+As a hospitalist, Dr. Tess currently teaches on the medical wards and is Director of Education for the Hospital Medicine Program.
 She has completed a Rabkin Fellowship in Medical Education and an Academy Fellowship in Medical Education at Harvard Medical School.
 She created the BIDMC hospital medicine elective, which gives residents a chance to explore hospital medicine as a career.
-She is also involved in teaching patient safety in our novel Stoneman Elective in Patient Safety, and is creating a program-wide housestaff curriculum.
-At Harvard Medical School, Dr. Tess teaches in both preclinical and clinical courses.
-She has been a tutor in the problem based learning courses as well as a leader of small group discussions in pathophysiology courses.
+She also directs our novel Stoneman Elective in Patient Safety, and created a program-wide housestaff curriculum.
+She is Director of Quality and Safety for GME with oversight of all residencies at BIDMC and is Program Director of the HMS Patient Safety Fellowship through CRICO.

 Anita Vanka, MD